gradio-app/sambanova-gradio/README.md

 with gr.Blocks() as demo:
     with gr.Tab("SDXL"):
-        gr.load('sambanova-ai/fast-sdxl', src=sambanova_gradio.registry)
+        gr.load('Meta-Llama-3.1-405B-Instruct', src=sambanova_gradio.registry)
     with gr.Tab("Flux"):
-        gr.load('black-forest-labs/flux-schnell', src=sambanova_gradio.registry)
+        gr.load('Meta-Llama-3.1-70B-Instruct-8k', src=sambanova_gradio.registry)

 demo.launch()
 ```

 # Under the Hood

-The `sambanova-gradio` Python library has two dependencies: `sambanova` and `gradio`.
+The `sambanova-gradio` Python library has two dependencies: `openai` and `gradio`.
 It defines a "registry" function `sambanova_gradio.registry`, which takes in a model name and returns a Gradio app.

 -------